Copper Maintenance and Repair

+Copper maintenance and repair can be a yearly chore.
 I just finished working on my copper reel set-ups that I use every year on Lake Ontario while trolling for trout and salmon.
 I have 16 different set-ups ranging from 100-750 ft. in segmented lengths.
 This past season was an exceptionally bad one and put a lot of wear and tear on my coppers.
 I ended up having numerous splices on many of them and some reels had numerous splices on each one.

 One of my yearly chores is to strip the old copper off of my reels checking both for splices and for proper lengths.
 A great money saving trick is to make sure you start with the longest coppers first and here’s why.
 Most tangles occur on the flasher or bait end of the line and work their way back towards the reel.
 This usually results in the loss of the first one to two hundred feet or so of copper as it tangles and twists from front to rear back towards the boat.
 So if you have a splice in the bait end that’s one to two hundred feet long and remove it, you could end up with three to five hundred feet of good sections of copper that can be re-used on the smaller copper reel sets.